Apply or nominate by May 15, 2023!

 Through their own company or by mobilizing other businesses, SDG Pioneers help advance one or more of the Sustainable Development Goals while also contributing to business success.
 Please note that companies must have submitted at least 1 CoP and be a signatory since 1 October 2022 to be eligible for this program.

 This year, the UN Global Compact Network USA will award two SDG Pioneers.
 One to represent Small & Medium-sized Enterprise (<250 employees), and one to represent Large National & Multi National Companies.

-UN Global Compact Network USA will award the 2022 Global Compact Network USA SDG Pioneer at the local level.
-The selected individual will then have the opportunity to participate in the final search of global SDG Pioneers to be recognized during the 2022 UN General Assembly in September in New York.
+UN Global Compact Network USA will award the two 2023 Global Compact Network USA SDG Pioneers at the local level on June 30, 2023.
+The selected individuals will then have the opportunity to participate in the final search of global SDG Pioneers to be recognized during the 2023 UN General Assembly in September in New York.

 The Communication on Progress introduced in 2004, is the annual public disclosure by participating companies of the United Nations Global Compact on how they are upholding and implementing the Ten Principles.
 A CoP is a direct communication from participating companies to their stakeholders, and each disclosure is made public in the UN Global Compact website.
 Submitting an annual CoP is a requirement for being a participating company of the UN Global Compact.

 - Strengthen accountability regarding the performance of UN Global Compact participating companies on both the Ten Principles and Sustainable Development Goals (SDGs),

 - Promote continued learning by embedding examples of best practices in each question and providing access to additional guidance and reference materials,

 - Improve stakeholder access to relevant and comparable corporate data on the Ten Principles and SDGs.